 Other tests your healthcare provider may perform include:

-A throat swab to check for streptococcus (the bacteria that causes strep throat)
+- A throat swab to check for bacteria such as streptococcus (the bacteria that causes strep throat)

 Treating a Sore Throat